SojusanApps/my-game-list-backend/README.md

    ```

 The application is available at [http://127.0.0.1:8000](http://127.0.0.1:8000).
-Access to the admin panel is available at [http://127.0.0.1:8000/admin](http://127.0.0.1:8000/admin), you can follow it log in with the data (login and password) provided to the command `my-game-list-manage.py createsuperuser`.
+Access to the admin panel is available at [http://127.0.0.1:8000/admin](http://127.0.0.1:8000/admin), you can follow it and log in with the data (login and password) provided to the command `my-game-list-manage.py createsuperuser`.

 ## Configuration

-* All configuration can be found in `my_game_list/settings/`
+* All configurations can be found in `my_game_list/settings/`
 * **base.py** - contains the base configuration of the application
 * **devel.py** - includes development configuration
 * **test.py** - contains configuration for tests